BasixKOR/awesome-activitypub/README.md

 * [pump.io](http://pump.io/) - Social server with an ActivitySteams API, currently working on ActivityPub.
 * [write.as](https://write.as/about) - A distraction-free writing space with ActivityPub support.
 * [Nextcloud Social](https://github.com/nextcloud/social) - Federated social network application on Nextcloud.
+* [Pterotype](https://getpterotype.com/) - A WordPress plugin bringing your blog to the Fediverse.
+* [Mobilizon](https://joinmobilizon.org/en/) - A federated organization and mobilization platform.

 ## Implementations
 Simple example of implementing ActivityPub.